Unleash/unleash/website/docs/using-unleash/troubleshooting/flag-abn-test-unexpected-result.md

 };
 ```

-Feature activation strategies may have constraints, segments, and rules that can be combined in different ways that can lead to complex scenarios.
+Feature activation strategies can be combined in different ways, which may lead to complex scenarios.
 If you're still not seeing the results you expect, try using the [Playground](/reference/playground.mdx) to verify that the feature is properly configured and responding as expected.